Bob Gibson: Post-playing career

-Before Gibson returned to his home in Omaha at the end of the 1975 season, Cardinals general manager Bing Devine offered him an undefined job that was contingent on approval from higher-ranking club officials.
-Unsure of his future career path, Gibson declined and used the motor home the Cardinals had given him as a retirement gift to travel across the western United States during the 1975 offseason.
-Returning to Omaha, Gibson continued to serve on the board of a local bank, was at one point the principal investor in radio station KOWH, and started "Gibson's Spirits and Sustenance" restaurant, sometimes working twelve-hour days as owner/operator.
+Before Gibson returned to his home in Omaha at the end of the 1975 season, Cardinals general manager Bing Devine offered him an undefined job, contingent on approval from higher-ranking club officials.
+Unsure of his future career path, Gibson declined the offer.
+The Cardinals never offered him a job again.
+He later said: "I've often thought how different my life would have been if I had said 'yes' that day."

+During the 1975 offseason, Gibson used the motor home the Cardinals had given him as a retirement gift to travel across the western United States.
+He returned to Omaha, where he served as chairman of the board of directors for the Community National Bank, a local bank that served the city's African-American community.
+He became the principal investor in the radio station KOWH.
+He also started Gibson's Spirits and Sustenance restaurant, sometimes working 12-hour days as its owner/operator.

+Gibson was briefly a television color commentator for the New York Nets of the American Basketball Association.

-Gibson returned to baseball in 1981 after accepting a coaching job with Joe Torre, who was then manager of the New York Mets.
-Torre termed Gibson's position "attitude coach", the first such title in Major League history.
-After Torre and his coaching staff were let go at the end of the 1981 season, Torre moved on to manage the Atlanta Braves in 1982, hiring Gibson as a pitching coach.
+Gibson returned to baseball in 1981, accepting a coaching job from New York Mets manager Joe Torre, a former teammate with the Cardinals.
+Torre called Gibson an "attitude coach", the first such title in Major League history.
+Torre and his coaching staff were let go at the end of the 1981 season.
+Torre moved on to manage the Atlanta Braves in 1982, hiring Gibson as a pitching coach.
 The Braves proceeded to challenge for the National League pennant for the first time since 1969, ultimately losing to the Cardinals in the 1982 National League Championship Series.
 Gibson remained with Torre on the Braves' coaching staff until the end of the 1984 season.

 Gibson then took to hosting a pre- and postgame show for Cardinals baseball games on radio station KMOX from 1985 until 1989.
-Gibson also served as color commentator for baseball games on ESPN in 1990 but declined an option to continue the position over concerns he would have to spend too much time away from his family.
+He also served as color commentator for baseball games on ESPN in 1990; he declined an option to continue the position because he would have to spend too much time away from his family.
 In 1995, Gibson again served as pitching coach on a Torre-led staff, this time returning to the Cardinals.

+In 2009, with the help of sportswriter Lonnie Wheeler, he and fellow Hall of Famer Reggie Jackson wrote a book titled Sixty Feet, Six Inches: A Hall of Fame Pitcher & a Hall of Fame Hitter Talk About How the Game Is Played.
+Gibson wrote another book, also with Wheeler, titled Pitch by Pitch: My View of One Unforgettable Game; published in 2015, it described Game 1 of the 1968 World Series from his point of view.